Mary Strangman: Suffrage

-Having proven she was a capable doctor Strangman also believed in equality for women.
+Having proven she was a capable doctor, Strangman also believed in equality for women.
 She was a member of the Irish Women's Suffrage and Local Government Association and the Irish Women's Franchise League.
 Strangman formed a branch of the less militant organisation the Munster Women's Franchise League and spent time as a member of the executive committee of the Irishwomen's Suffrage Federation from 1911 to 1917.
 John Redmond was MP for Waterford and was an anti-suffragist.
 Strangman's strongly held views on the topic and position on the local corporation put her at odds with him.
 It made a difficult position more challenging.

 She continued to practice medicine almost until her death.
-She died on 30 January 1943 in her sister's home in Dún Laoghaire.
+She died on 30 January 1943 in her sister's home in Dún Laoghaire near Dublin.

 The Royal College of Surgeons in Ireland along with Accenture and Business to Arts decided to create a series of portraits of historical female leaders in healthcare which was unveiled as part of the Women On Walls series.